I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_power_runtime_state.md

 ## Members

 `NominalPower`

 The power draw, in microwatt units, of the component in this F-state.
 This  value should not be zero for the F0 state.

 `ResidencyRequirement`

 The minimal amount of time, in 100-nanosecond units, that is required to spend in this F-state to make it worthwhile.
 This value should be zero for the F0 state.

 `TransitionLatency`

 The amount of time, in 100-nanosecond units, that the component takes to return to the F0 state.
    This value should be zero for the F0 state.

 ## Remarks
-        F-states in hardware must be defined such that a deeper F-state (higher F-value) will use less power and take longer to return to the latent F0 state.</p>
+F-states in hardware must be defined such that a deeper F-state (higher F-value) will use less power and take longer to return to the latent F0 state.

 ## Requirements
 | &nbsp; | &nbsp; |